I’ve always been interested in technology.

 Another was the day that my siblings and I saved up the $100 we needed to get a Nintendo (the original NES).

-Honestly, since those early days tech has influenced my life to vast degrees, so it shouldn’t be a surprise that I’m constantly speculating about where the field will go next.
+Honestly, since those early days tech has influenced my life to a vast degree, so it shouldn’t be a surprise that I’m constantly speculating about where the field will go next.

 Here are a few predictions.